CarlosPlacinta/First-Milestone-Project/README.md

     * The project uses bootstrap for responsivness.
 * W3Schools [https://www.w3schools.com/]
     * W3schools was used as help for creating diferent parts of the site.
+# Testing
+Everything was tested and verified, everything works as its supose to.

 # Deployment